 - Icons specially sized for Apple Retina displays

-Iconfinder is currently one of the largest icon libraries with over 3 million free and premium icons.
-Additionally, they also offer 25,000+ icon sets.
-Iconfinder provides users with a variety of search options including icon format, price, size, background, etc. They offer a wide selection of free icons but if those just aren’t doing the job for you, you can also upgrade to premium icons for $9/month for 25 downloads or $29/month for unlimited downloads.
+Iconfinder is currently the largest icon library with over 6 million free and premium icons.
+Additionally, they also offer 155,000+ icon sets.
+Iconfinder provides users with a variety of search options including icon format, price, size, background, etc. They offer a wide selection of free icons but if those just aren't doing the job for you, you can also upgrade to premium icons for $9/month for 10 downloads, $19/month for 50 downloads, or $49/month for 500 downloads.

 - Both free and paid use options